contactAbdullahAamir/EduTo/README.md

 Project Desciption: This will be an online learning platforom like clone of eduko website.

-Project Techonologies: Mern Stack or flutter
+Project Techonologies: php,html,css and javascript and database will be sql

 Developer Name:Muqaddas Nazeer